Blockade of Yemen: United Nations reaction

-According to Agence France-Presse, The United Nations called Saudi-led coalition to instantly/completely lift the blockage on Yemen.
+According to Agence France-Presse, The United Nations called the Saudi-led coalition to instantly/completely lift the blockade on Yemen.
 The World Health Organization announced that there is a rapid incidence of diphtheria disease in 13 provinces of Yemen.
 This organization also added, the incidence of diphtheria in Yemen is regarded as a worrying problem.
-The Saudi Arabian-led coalition blocked all sea, land and air borders of Yemen after Ansar Allah's missile attack on Riyadh on 6 November 2017, and did not allow international aid to be delivered for Yemeni people.
+The Saudi Arabian-led coalition blocked all sea, land and air borders of Yemen after Ansar Allah's missile attack on Riyadh on 6 November 2017, and did not allow international aid to be delivered to Yemeni people.

 According to Iranian reports, there are approximately one million Yemenis who have been affected by cholera, and more than 2200 people have died due to the disease.
 This has led to protests against the blockade where the United Nations appealed to the Saudi Arabian-led military coalition to entirely lift its blockade of Yemen, saying up to 8 million people were "right on the brink of famine".

 Port blockade

 Although Saudi Arabia pledged on 20 December 2017 to lift the blockade for a month, there is no reported aid or commerce coming in Yemen via the port of Hudaydah which is considered as a key port in Yemen.
 After Houthi fighters fired a missile at the capital of Saudi Arabia on 4 November 2017, Saudis sealed sea, air and land access to Yemen.
 Saudi officials did consent that they will lift the blockade of Hudaydah for a period of time.
 In the meanwhile, Riyadh mentioned that "The port of Hudaydah will remain open for humanitarian and relief supplies and the entry of commercial vessels, including fuel and food vessels, for a period of 30 days".
 Two weeks later, after Saudi Arabia's declaration, Hudaydah stayed empty.
-There is no relief vessels or trader to be seen anchored there.
+There are no relief vessels or traders to be seen anchored there.
 The manager of the port substantiated that the sea-hub did process merely two vessels whose permits were old.

+The port blockade also impacted Yemen's famine; because before the war, Hudaydah Port, was how Yemen would receive eighty-percent of their food.